linx-software/google-drive-file-management/README.md

-# GoogleDrive file managment
+# GoogleDrive file management App

 ## Overview

-The provided sample includes:
+The provided sample application includes:

 - Connecting to the Google Drive API
 - Custom functions which sync your local files with your google drive.